 - Treat and reassess

-Hip arthritis often causes pain in the groin or in the knee.
-Physical Therapy focuses on restoring normal movement and strength in the hip to reduce pain.
+Hip arthritis often causes aching in the groin or in the knee.
+Physical Therapy focuses on restoring normal movement and strength in the hip to reduce discomfort.